Are you looking to start raising some chickens? You might be surprised! There are many things to learn about these birds.

 When buying chicks, there are usually three choices: pullets, cockerels, and straight runs.
 These three will fall into two categories: sexed or unsexed.

-It’s easy to tell the difference between a hen and a rooster.
-It’s a different story when it comes to the chicks.
+It’s easy to distinguish between a hen and a rooster, but it’s a different story with chicks.
 Unlike with other animals, it is difficult to tell what is the gender of the chicks immediately.

 It’s not impossible.
 It might be challenging, but it is still possible.